kdeldycke/awesome-engineering-team-management/readme.md

 - [Average tenure of a CISO is just 26 months due to high stress and burnout](https://www.zdnet.com/article/average-tenure-of-a-ciso-is-just-26-months-due-to-high-stress-and-burnout/) - “Today, CISO jobs come with low budgets, long working hours, a lack of power on executive boards, a diminishing pool of trained professionals they can hire, but also a constant stress of not having done enough to secure the company's infrastructure against cyber-attacks, continuous pressure due to newly arising threats, and little thanks for the good work done, but all the blame if everything goes wrong.”

-- [Burnout Stage Analysis](https://catarina.skylyte.com) - Better understand where you land on the spectrum of burnout.

 ## Setbacks and Failures

 - “What does not kill me makes me stronger”, Friedrich Nietzsche - Brutal, but with a grain of truth.